 Esports – How much athleticism is actually behind it?
 What should you as a pro gamer copy from a pro athlete?

-Vor 2 Jahren Patrick
+Vor 2 Jahren Lizzerdliz

 Esports – How much athleticism is actually behind it?
 What should you as a pro gamer copy from a pro athlete?